syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

      ResourceIds = new ObservableCollection<object> { 5601}
 });

-//Adding schedule appointment collection to DataSource of SfSchedule schedule.DataSource = scheduleAppointmentCollection;
+//Adding the schedule appointment collection to the DataSource of the SfSchedule. schedule.DataSource = scheduleAppointmentCollection;

 {% endhighlight %}